lwindolf/DevOps-Trouble-Map/README.md

 DOTM will use the following technologies

-- Simple remote agent "dotm-node" (in C using libevent and glib)
+- Simple remote agent "dotm_node" (in C using libevent and glib)
 - Redis as backend store
 - Python bottle with Jinja templating
 - JSON backend data access